jrandj/aws-solutions-architect-associate/README.md

 1. Database connections and proxies.

 1. Database engines with appropriate use cases (for example, heterogeneous migrations, homogeneous migrations).

+	* ACID stands for Atomic, Consistent, Isolated, and Durable:
+		* **Atomic:** All changes to data must be performed successfully or not at all.
+		* **Consistent:** Data must be in a consistent state before and after the transaction.
+		* **Isolated:** No other process can change the data while the transaction is running.
+		* **Durable:** The changes made by a transaction must persist.

 1. Database replication (for example, read replicas).